-- 26. The complaint alleged that the respondent accepted one or more political contributions from the Association.
-The allegation was based on the fact that some of the political advertising contained a disclosure statement indicating that it was paid for by the "Wichita Falls Fire Fighters Association." - 27.
+- 25. The complaint alleged that the respondent accepted one or more political contributions from the Association.
+The allegation was based on the fact that some of the political advertising contained a disclosure statement indicating that it was paid for by the "Wichita Falls Fire Fighters Association." - 26.
 In response to the complaint, the respondent stated that he did not knowingly accept any political contributions from the Association and that he believed all of the political advertising was produced by the PAC.
-The documents produced in response to discovery support the respondent's statements and do not indicate that the respondent knowingly accepted a political contribution from the Association. - 28.
-A person may not knowingly accept a political contribution the person knows to have been made in violation of Chapter 253 of the Election Code.
+The respondent stated that, because the PAC had supported his previous campaign in 2020 and had noted such support on its campaign finance reports, he believed that any expenditures would be made by the PAC.
+The documents produced in response to discovery support the respondent's statements and do not indicate that the respondent knowingly accepted a political contribution from the Association.

+- 27. A person may not knowingly accept a political contribution the person knows to have been made in violation of Chapter 253 of the Election Code.
 Tex.
 Elec.
 Code § 253.003(b).
 Under Section 253.094(a) of the Election Code, a corporation or labor organization may not make a political contribution that is not authorized by Chapter 253, Subchapter D, of the Election Code.
 Id. § 253.094(a).
-Chapter 253, Subchapter D, of the Election Code does not authorize a corporation or labor organization to make a political contribution to a candidate or officeholder. - 29.
-In order to find the respondent violated Sections 253.003(b) and 253.094 of the Election Code, there must be credible evidence to show the respondent: a) knowingly accepted a political contribution from an entity that the respondent knew was a corporation or labor organization; and b) knew that the law prohibited corporations or labor organizations from making political contributions. - 30.
+Chapter 253, Subchapter D, of the Election Code does not authorize a corporation or labor organization to make a political contribution to a candidate or officeholder. - 28.
+In order to find the respondent violated Sections 253.003(b) and 253.094 of the Election Code, there must be credible evidence to show the respondent: a) knowingly accepted a political contribution from an entity that the respondent knew was a corporation or labor organization; and b) knew that the law prohibited corporations or labor organizations from making political contributions. - 29.
 To the extent the Association is considered a prohibited corporation or labor organization, the available evidence does not show the respondent knowingly accepted a political contribution from the Association.
 Therefore, there is no credible evidence of a violation of Sections 253.003 and 253.094 of the Election Code.